 Video: Memories: Howie Morenz becomes all-time goals leader

-1967: Rookie Wayne Rutledge makes 21 saves for his first NHL shutout and the first for the Los Angeles Kings, who defeat the St. Louis Blues 4-0.
-Brian Campbell scores twice for the Kings, who play their final game at the Los Angeles Sports Arena.
+1967: Rookie goalie Wayne Rutledge makes 21 saves for his first NHL shutout and the first for the Los Angeles Kings, who defeat the St. Louis Blues 4-0.
+Bryan Campbell scores twice for the Kings, who play their final game at the Los Angeles Sports Arena.
 After a two-game trip, they return for the opening of the Forum in Inglewood, California.

 1988: Wayne Gretzky moves past Bobby Hull for fourth place on the NHL's all-time goal-scoring list by scoring two empty-net goals for the Kings in a 5-2 victory against the Vancouver Canucks at Pacific Coliseum.
 The two goals give Gretzky 611 in his NHL career, one more than Hull.
 He also has two assists.